juju/docs/src/en/help-vmware.md

 ```bash
 juju add-credential myvscloud
 ```
-You will be asked for an arbitrary name for this credential, which you choose for yourself, followed by the username and password for your VMware installation.
+The process now becomes interactive.
+You will first be asked for an arbitrary name for this credential, which you choose for yourself, followed by the username and password for your VMware installation.

-With credentials added, you can now
+With credentials added, you can now start using Juju with your vSphere cloud:

 ```bash
 juju bootstrap myvscloud vsphere
 ```

 !!!
-Note: The provider downloads a cloud image *to the juju client machine*, and then uploads it to VMware.
-If you're far away from VMware (like, say, in Australia), that will take a long time.
+Note: Juju's vSphere provider downloads a cloud image to the Juju client machine and then uploads it to your cloud.
+If you're far away from VMware, this may take some time.